jainavinash881/GitHub-Finder/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Install Project
-1 Download the Zip and unzip it
+1 Download the Zip and unzip it </br>
-2 Run npm install to load the node mdoules in the folder 3 Run npm start, it will automatically start the project
+2 Run npm install to load the node mdoules in the folder</br>
+3 Run npm start, it will automatically start the project

 ## Available Scripts